 Living Languages Team

-Living Languages’ staff work remotely in Victoria, Queensland, and New South Wales.
+Living Languages’ staff work remotely across Australia.

 Fiona Martich

-Language Work Trainer - Fiona Martich
+Language Work Facilitator - Fiona Martich

 Fiona is a proud Gamilaraay Yinarr (Woman) from North-Western NSW, Southern Qld, living and working on Guugu Yimidhirr Country in Cape York, Far North Qld.